 DroneNet’s low false alarm rate of is achieved by using an SDR SIGINT receiver, capable of detecting drones based on their spectral signature, being completely agnostic to the drone’s protocol data (which might be encrypted or technically challenging to acquire) resulting in a fast-evolving signatures database.

-DF Segment – The DF sensor continuously scans the spectrum, analyzing the spectral activity around a target in risk.
+DF Segment – In order to initiate the drone tracking phase, our DF sensor continuously scans the spectrum, analyzing the spectral activity around a target in risk.
 A single DF sensor is capable not only to detect unauthorized drones, but also to point the direction from which the drones are trying to enter the airspace.
 The identity and direction of the drone will be displayed on a C4I console.

 Whereas a single DF sensor measurement provides the direction of the drone, using measurements from a network of DF sensors deployed in different locations, can determine the precise location of the drone.
 The threat will be located and displayed on the network C4I.
 The accuracy of the estimated location is determined by the number of deployed sensors and the deployment topology.

-Jamming Segment – Upon detection the system blocks the communication between the drone and its operator on ISM bands, as well as the GPS signal used by the drone.
+Jamming Segment – Upon detection, the drone jamming segment blocks the communication between the drone and its operator on ISM bands, as well as the GPS signal used by the drone.

 Netline’s DroneNet jammer is composed of 5 bands covering all potential drone frequencies.
 Each band addresses a different communication channel used by the drone for a different purpose;

 - Disabling the drone’s control & telemetry channel, resulting in loss of control over the drone